-The mechanistic aspects of atom transfer radical polymerization in the presence of zero-valent copper, Cu0, have been under discussion since 2006 when it was postulated that the alkyl halides could be exclusively activated by Cu0 via an outer sphere electron transfer (OSET) process.
-(1) CuI did not activate alkyl halides, instead it instantaneously disproportionated to form Cu0 and CuII, and the formed Cu0 activated the dormant initiator and CuII acted as the deactivator while there was minimal comproportionation to retain a suitable concentration of the Cu0 activator.
-(2) The mechanism was termed single-electron transfer living radical polymerization (SET-LRP).

-Consequently the mechanism for reversible deactivation radical polymerization (RDRP) in the presence of Cu0 has been the subject of considerable interest since 2006, as a consequence of two differing interpretations on the role Cu0 and CuI catalyst complexes in the presence of polar solvents.
+In an SET-LRP it was postulated that the alkyl halides were exclusively activated by Cu0 via an outer sphere electron transfer (OSET) process.
+(6) CuI did not activate alkyl halides, instead it underwent instantaneously disproportionation to form Cu0 and CuII.
+The formed Cu0 activated the dormant initiator and CuII acted as the deactivator while there was minimal comproportionation to retain a suitable concentration of the CuI activator.
+(21) This contention was surprising and the mechanism for reversible deactivation radical polymerization (RDRP) in the presence of Cu0 has been the subject of considerable interest since 2006 as a consequence of the two differing interpretations of the roles Cu0 and CuI catalyst complexes in the presence of polar solvents.

-One proposed mechanism, named supplemental activator and reducing agent atom transfer radical polymerization (SARA ATRP) has Cu0 acting as a supplemental activator and a reducing agent with activation occurring via an inner-sphere electron transfer occurring during the slow activation step, while CuI acts as the major activator of the dormant alkyl halides.
+One proposed mechanism, named supplemental activator and reducing agent atom transfer radical polymerization (SARA ATRP) has Cu0 acting as a supplemental activator and a reducing agent with the supplemental activation occurring via an inner-sphere electron transfer process occurring during a slow activation step, while CuI acts as the predominant activator of the dormant alkyl halides.
 This occurs in the presence of a relatively slow comproportionation reaction between Cu0 and CuII and an even slower disproportionation of CuI to Cu0 and CuII.
-(8) In SARA ATRP there is slow activation of alkyl halides by Cu0 and comproportionation of CuII with Cu0 that compensates for the small number of radicals lost to termination reactions.
-On the other hand SET-LRP assumes that the CuI species does not activate dormant alkyl halides, but undergoes instantaneous disproportionation forming Cu0 which activates alkyl halides through a fast outer sphere electron transfer (OSET) reaction between alkyl halides and the formed ‘nascent’ Cu0.
-The formed CuII, acts as in ATRP, and deactivates the propagating radical, the combination providing an ultra-fast controlled polymerization of (meth)acrylates, styrene and vinyl chloride.(9)
+(22) In SARA ATRP there is slow activation of alkyl halides by Cu0 and comproportionation of Cu0 with CuII that compensates for the small number of radicals lost to termination reactions.
+On the other hand, SET-LRP assumes that the CuI species does not activate dormant alkyl halides, but undergoes instantaneous disproportionation forming Cu0 and CuII.
+The Cu0 activates alkyl halides through a fast outer sphere electron transfer (OSET) reaction between alkyl halides and the formed ‘nascent’ Cu0, while the formed CuII deactivates the propagating radical, as in ATRP.
+The combination providing an ultra-fast controlled polymerization of (meth)acrylates, and styrene.
+(23)

-However, the discussion did not end with that clarification and recently a new set of experiments were carried out that was designed to provide additional rate and kinetic data to model the rate of each these potentially contributing reactions.(10) The rate constant k, which has been determined experimentally, provides a practical route to deciding the most appropriate mechanism.
-The fundamentals of SARA ATRP were provided in a series of recent papers (11-14) and the experimental data agrees with the SARA ATRP mechanism, since the activation of alkyl halides by CuI species is significantly faster than activation with Cu0.
+However, the discussion did not end with that clarification and a new set of experiments were carried out that were designed to provide additional rate and kinetic data to model the rate of these reactions.
+The rate constant k, which has been determined experimentally, provides a practical route to deciding the most appropriate mechanism.
+The fundamentals of SARA ATRP were provided in a series of recent papers (8-11, 24) and the experimental data agrees with the SARA ATRP mechanism, since the activation of alkyl halides by CuI species is significantly faster than activation with Cu0.
 The activation step involves inner sphere electron transfer rather than an outer sphere electron transfer.
 The analysis of an extensive set of data confirms that while comproportionation is slow in DMSO, it occurs faster than disproportionation.
 The rate of deactivation by CuII is essentially the same as the rate of activation by CuI and the system is controlled by the classic ATRP equilibrium.
 The role of Cu0 in this system is to slowly and continuously supply CuI activating species and radicals, by supplemental activation and comproportionation procedures to compensate for CuI lost due to the unavoidable radical termination reactions.
-(15)
+(12)

 This conclusion was placed in a broader context of explaining unexpected data via competitive equilibria and processes in radical reactions with reversible deactivation where CuI was at the center of the competitive processes.
-(10) It was confirmed that even though disproportionation is thermodynamically favored over comproportionation in polar media (1) and it is relatively fast (2, 15) in these highly polar media, CuI complexes are so ATRP active that they rapidly react with alkyl halides, and generate the CuII deactivator in the process, and push the CuI concentration to a very low level which decreases the rate of disproportionation, which is proportional to [CuI]2.
+(24) It was confirmed that even though disproportionation is thermodynamically favored over comproportionation in polar media (6) and it is relatively fast (12, 21) in highly polar media, CuI complexes are so active at interacting with alkyl halides in an ATRP and generating the CuII deactivator this pushes the CuI concentration to a very low level, which decreases the rate of disproportionation, which is proportional to [CuI]2.
 Consequently, disproportionation is dominated by comproportionation.

 With the mechanistic understanding gained by analyzing the experimental data in the literature, the reaction conditions in SARA ATRP can be tailored towards efficient synthesis of a new generation of complex architectures and functional materials.